 - 1. This is true because He is the truth.
 "I am... the truth."
 Jesus doesn't merely claim to speak truth.
 He claims to be the truth.
 He is the truth.
 He personifies it. - 2.
 This is true because He is the life.
 "I am... the life."
 Again, He doesn't merely say He gives life, as amazing as that would be.
 Rather, He is the life.
 Not just an approach to life, but the life.
-He is the Creator of life, the sustainer of life, the One who models true life, and who gives life, for in giving life He is giving Himself. - 3.
-This is true because He alone can take a person to His Father.
+He is the Creator of life, the sustainer of life, the One who models true life, and who gives life, for in giving life He is giving Himself.

+Here's the essence of Jesus' claim.
+I am the way because I am the truth and the life.

+3. This is true because He alone can take a person to His Father.
 Hear His words, "No one comes to the Father except through Me."

 Do you want to go to the Father's House?
 Then you must come through Jesus, for He's the only One who can take you there.
 And that, of course, is why He came to earth, to rescue sinners who left to themselves would never make it to the Father's house, but would perish in their sins.
-But He came so that through the merit of His perfect life, and the cleansing power for sin in His death, and the delivering power of His resurrection, He can take a sinner who believes in Him where no religious system, or no amount of good deeds, could ever take that sinner.
-To His Father's House. - 4.
-This is true because He alone makes His Father known.
+Yet He came so that through the merit of His perfect life, and the sin-cleansing cleansing effect of His death, and the death-delivering power of His resurrection, He can take a sinner who believes in Him where no religious system, or no amount of good deeds, could ever take that sinner.

+To His Father's House.
+To heaven.

+4. This is true because He alone makes His Father known.
 "If you really knew me," He says in verse 7, "you would know my Father as well.
 From now on, you do know him and have seen him."
 As MacArthur puts it, Jesus "is not merely a manifestation of God; He is God manifested."

-So there are the directions.
-Very simple, so simple a child can follow them.
-If you want to go to My Father's house, says Jesus, you must know Me, believe in Me, put your total trust in Me.
+So there it is.
+The One who is the way answers the how question.
+How do I get to heaven?
+Here are the directions, so simple a child can follow them.
+If you want to go to My Father's house, says Jesus, I must take you there.
+You must know Me.
+You must believe in Me.
+You must put your total trust in Me.